cuiyongbo/hello-world/my_wiki/programmer_note/gcc/gcc_basic_usage.rst

    All files specified by -imacros are processed before all files specified by -include.

+.. option:: -isystem dir

+   Search *dir* for header files, after all directories specified by -I but before the standard system directories.
+Mark it as a system directory, so that it gets the same special treatment as is applied to the standard system directories.
+If dir begins with "=", then the "=" will be replaced by the sysroot prefix; see --sysroot and -isysroot.

+.. option:: --sysroot=dir

+   Use *dir* as the logical root directory for headers and libraries.
+For example, if the compiler normally searches for headers in :file:`/usr/include` and libraries in :file:`/usr/lib`, it instead searches :file:`dir/usr/include` and :file:`dir/usr/lib`.

+   If you use both this option and the -isysroot option, then the --sysroot option applies to libraries, but the -isysroot option applies to header files.

+   The GNU linker (beginning with version 2.16) has the necessary support for this option. f your linker does not support this option, the header file aspect of --sysroot still works, but the library aspect does not.

+.. option:: -isysroot dir

+   This option is like the --sysroot option, but applies only to header files (except for Darwin targets, where it applies to both header files and libraries).

 .. option:: -I dir

    Add the directory *dir* to the list of directories to be searched for header files.